-Over medium-low heat, saute bell peppers, onions, and whole garlic cloves in olive oil until vegetables are limp.
+In a saute pan over medium-low heat, heat oil; add bell peppers, onions, and whole garlic cloves and cook until the vegetables are limp.

-Add crushed tomatoes, olives, and seasoning or lemon pepper.
+Add crushed tomatoes, olives, and seasoning.
 Continue cooking until garlic cloves are easily pierced with a fork.
 Add a bit of water if the mixture becomes too dry.

-Raise heat to medium.
-Add filets to the mixture.
+Raise the heat to medium.
+Add the fish filets to the pan.
 Saute until cod is cooked through and flakes easily with a fork.
 Season to taste with salt and pepper, if desired.

 Serve cod filets with the Provencal sauce over the top.